openstack/openstack-manuals/doc/arch-design/source/network-focus-prescriptive-examples.rst

 Performance tuning
 ------------------

-Network level tuning for this workload is minimal.
-Quality-of-Service (QoS) applies to these workloads for a middle ground Class Selector depending on existing policies.
+Network level tuning for this workload is minimal. :term:`Quality of Service (QoS)` applies to these workloads for a middle ground Class Selector depending on existing policies.
 It is higher than a best effort queue but lower than an Expedited Forwarding or Assured Forwarding queue.
 Since this type of application generates larger packets with